 Charlie has an extensive educational background, having served in various advising, teacher, and administrative roles.
 Charlie served as the Principal at NexTech High School of Lansing from 2012-2018 where he led the school from its inception and for six school years thereafter.

 Charlie's favorite day of the year is graduation – there are few things as rewarding as seeing the look of accomplishment on a student’s face as they’re handed a diploma.

-Charlie resides in Howell with his wife Kallie, and their sons, Maverick and Callahan.
+Charlie resides in Howell with his wife Kallie, and their children, Maverick, Callahan, and Poppie.
 In his free time, Charlie passionately follows Big Ten athletics.

 Indiana University - Bachelor of Science in Secondary Education, 2008

 Purdue University - Master of Science in Educational Leadership, 2011